Recollections: A Long Walk

 Recollections: The Fourth

-He died when I was six and my cousin Gail, his only other grandchild, was about ten, and I recall very little about him.
+Grandpa Lopin died when I was six and my cousin Gail, his only other grandchild, was about ten, and I recall very little about him.
 The house was of a peculiar design that required passing through bedrooms to get to other bedrooms, and in which it never quite felt that any room, except kitchen and bath, was being used for its intended purpose.
-My grandfather lay dying in a small bedroom immediately off the kitchen – on the way to the bath, master bedroom, and other rooms of puzzling utility – and I remember clearly visiting him there.
+My grandfather lay dying in a small bedroom immediately off the kitchen – on the way to the bath, master bedroom, and other rooms of puzzling utility – and I remember visiting him there.
 Gail did, too.
 She later told me that the day before he died, she came to see him and he kept pointing to the corner of the room.

 “What are you pointing at, Grandpa?”